apache/kibble/docs/architecture.rst

 Data source
 -----------

-Data source represents external source of information (for example Github, JIRA, mailing list etc).
+Data source represents an external source of information (for example Github, JIRA, mailing list etc).
 Each data source is a python package.
 In this way users can easily build their own data sources and use them with Kibble.

 Data source package has to have the following structure: